-As of the date hereof, the members of the audit committee are Raffaele (Lucio) Genovese, Michael Brown, and G. Ernest (Ernie) Nutter, each of whom is financially literate and independent for audit committee purposes under NI 52-110.
+As at the date of the filing of this AIF, Michael Brown, Anna Ladd-Kruger, and G. Ernest (Ernie) Nutter, each of whom is financially literate and independent for audit committee purposes under NI 52-110.

 Relevant Education and Experience